Skip to Content

 Chiang Mai

 Adding beautiful Chiang Mai to your itinerary is worthwhile regardless of any Christmas appeal.
 Arguably the second most touristy place in Thailand, Chiang Mai is full of bars and clubs geared towards tourists, meaning you’re more likely to experience some festive cheer and decorations in the week leading up to the 25th of December.
-Again, a slight feeling of home while travelling can never go a miss.
+Again, a slight feeling of home while traveling can never go a miss.

 Lanterns hang over a buddha statu in Chiang Mai at night reflecting in the water.